Vehmeyer/Infinite-Health/README.md

 # Contributing

 When contributing to this repository, please first discuss the change you wish to make via issue, email, or any other method with the owners of this repository before making a change.

-Please note we have a [code of conduct](./CODE_OF_CONDUCT.md).
-Please follow it in all your interactions with the project.

 ## Issue/Bug Request